On the theory of topological computation in the lowest Landau level of QHE: The Qubit formation in QHE through Aharanov-Bohm phase

 This Hall qubit can be visualized in terms of entanglement of two oscillating qubits .

-The essential condition for antisymmetric QHE states in order to form the singlet state between the qubits under A-B interactions becomes $\pm e^{i\phi_s}=\pm e^{i\pi}=\pm 1$.
+To form the singlet state between the qubits under A-B interactions in the spin echo method, the essential condition for antisymmetric QHE states are visualized by $\pm e^{i\phi_s}=\pm e^{i\pi}=\pm 1$.

-The formation of two-qubit Hall state fully depend on the nature of entangling qubits (Hall quasi-particle).
-Two types of phases may develop.\\ (1).If the rotating qubits are \underline{identical} they exist in the same Landau level in QHE.Their interchange develop the statistical phase instead of A-B phase expressing their inherent statistics.
-Considering the interaction [20] between two identical qubits in the same $n^{th}$ Landau level for the composite particles having filling factor $\nu=\frac{n}{2\mu_{eff}}$, the statistical phase becomes
+In the formation of Hall qubit through the entangling of qubits in the different Landau level the A-B phase plays the key role in the spin type echo method.
+If the rotating qubits are in the same Landau level, the A-B phase changes to statistical phase.
+Considering the interaction [18] between two identical qubits in the same $n^{th}$ Landau level for the composite particles filling factor $\nu=\frac{n}{2\mu_{eff}}$ the statistical phase becomes

 where for $n=2,4,6...$ the change of statistics will be fermionic visualized by the phase $\phi_s=exp \pm i\pi$.On the other hand for $n=1,3,5..$ the statistics will be bosonic $\phi_s=exp \pm i\pi/2$.
+It may be noted that for fractional filling factors the final statistics will be fermionic through proper combinations.
+With this view, the entanglement of two one qubits in the same Landau Level, the Hall qubit $\left|\Phi_1 (z)\right\rangle$ will be formed when the exchange phase is $\pm i\pi$

-Thus Hall qubit formed by the two identical qubits when the essential condition of antisymmetric statistical phase becomes $\pm i\pi$ resulting the Hall qubit $\left|\Phi_1 (z)\right\rangle$ \\ (2).If the qubits are \underline{non-identical} they reside in different Landau level and the rotation of one against another develops the Aharanov-Bhom type topological phase instead of statistical phase.
-We assume the transfer of the composite particle [18] from the inner edge in the $n^{th}$ Landau level having filling factor $\nu_n$ picking up even integral $(2m)$ of flux $\nu_1$ through the bulk of QH system and forming a new composite particle in the $(n+1)^{th}$ Landau level in the outer edge.
+Whenever the interaction takes place between dissimilar qubits in different Landau level the rotation of one against another develops the Aharanov-Bhom type phase that does not express their statistics.
+We assumed the transfer of the composite particle [13] from the inner edge in the $n^{th}$ Landau level having filling factor $\nu_n$ picking up even integral $(2m)$ of flux $\nu_1$ through the bulk of QH system and forming a new composite particle in the $(n+1)^{th}$ Landau level in the outer edge.
 The filling factor of the effective particle becomes $\nu_{eff}=\frac{n+1}{\mu_{eff}}$.
 The monopole strength $\mu_{eff}$ of the state ${\Phi_{1}}^{2m}\Phi_n$ can be considered as